gmac/constellation-js/README.md

 Constructor for a new Constellation `Grid`.
 All grid operations must be invoked on a `Grid` instance.

 **Const.Node** use... `grid.addNode();`
 Constellation grid `Node` object; use a `Grid` instance to create and manage nodes.
-Nodes are essentially just `Point` objects with additional attributes. `Node` objects have the following properties:
+Nodes are just `Point` objects with additional attributes, therefore they may be used directly with any Constellation method that performs `Point` operations. `Node` objects have the following properties:

 - `id`: unique identifier for the node.
 Don't touch this.
 - `x`: horizontal coordinate of the node.